dotnet/coreclr/Documentation/botr/mscorlib.md

 	        string retString = null;

 	        // The strings are returned from QCalls by taking address
-	        // of a local variable using JitHelpers.GetStringHandle method if (!Bar(flags, this.Id, JitHelpers.GetStringHandle(ref retString)))
+	        // of a local variable using JitHelpers.GetStringHandleOnStack method if (!Bar(flags, this.Id, JitHelpers.GetStringHandleOnStack(ref retString)))
 	            FatalError();

 	        return retString;